AMeynen/AMeynen.github.io/_pages/about.md

 :wave: Hi there!
 I am Alexander Meynen.
 Thanks for stopping by on my personal Github pages website.

-As an aspiring Data Scientist I plan to use this website as a personal tool to track my progress.

 [//]: # You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.